Offense and Spiking

 Advantages summary:

-- Stronger dedicated right-side attacker and blocker in the front row at all times throughout the entire match.
+• A strong right-side attacker and blocker is in the front row at all times.

-- Setters don’t have to block and play in the front row.
+• Setters do not have to block or play in the front row.

-- Teams can establish connections between specific setters and opposites.
+• Teams can establish stronger connections between specific setters and opposites.

 When setters are constantly coming in and out of a lineup, how does this affect the team’s rhythm?
 Is your team struggling to stay focused and connected with all the changes that are taking place around them?